-Technical Difficulties: Should a student encounter a technical issue, i.e.: WiFi, and is unable to participate in the 'live' Distance Learning class period, the parent/guardian will need to email the students teacher(s) and cc the Attendance Tech., mccaulou.jacqueline@cusd80.com, sharing that the student is having technical issues.
-Attendance will note that a technical issue has occurred and that the student cannot participate for the current class period or day.
+Technical Difficulties: Should a student encounter a technical issue, i.e.: Wi-Fi, and is unable to participate in the 'live' Distance Learning class period, the parent/guardian will need to email the students teacher(s) and cc the Attendance Tech., sharing that the student is having technical issues.
+Attendance will note that a technical issue has occurred, and that the student cannot participate in the current class period or day.